Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 }

-Edge Serverless
+Edge serverless

-• Multi-runtime portability.
+• Multi-runtime portability without recompiling.

 Wasm runs on devices with kilobytes of memory:

-• wasm-micro-runtime (WAMR): for IoT.
+• wasm-micro-runtime[7] (WAMR): for highly resource-constrained IoT.

 • Customisable firmware without reflashing.

-Main Runtimes
+Main runtimes

 • C/C++: via wasi-sdk, mature.

-• JavaScript: via Javy (for edge), Componentize-JS.
+• JavaScript: via Javy (for edge) and Componentize-JS.

 • Python: experimental via componentize-py.